 Chapter 3: Connecting with Nature and Science

-Outdoor play is an incredible opportunity to introduce basic scientific principles and an appreciation for the natural world.
+Outdoor play is an incredible opportunity to introduce basic scientific principles and help children appreciate the natural world.
 Every leaf, every bug, and every puddle is a potential lesson.
-This kind of natural curiosity is what fuels a growth mindset and a lifelong love of learning.
-We believe this is the best way to introduce them to the world of science.
+This kind of natural curiosity supports a growth mindset, and it can help build a lifelong love of learning.
+We believe this is one of the best ways to introduce kids to the world of science.

 How to Practice Science Outdoors: